-- - Comply with the UN Global Compact Principles. - Are not involved in any red controversies according to MSCI controversy classification. - Do not generate revenue from controversial weapon. - Do not generate more than 5% revenue from thermal coal. - Do not generate more than 5% revenue from tobacco production and more than 15% revenue from tobacco distribution.
+- Comply with the UN Global Compact Principles. - Are not involved in any red controversies according to MSCI controversy classification. - Do not generate revenue from controversial weapons. - Do not generate more than 5% revenue from thermal coal. - Do not generate more than 15% revenue from tobacco distribution.